people-os/support-shift-scheduler/README.md

 This script writes a formatted schedule to the file `beautified-schedule.txt`, which is a helpful view as a sanity check that the schedule is legitimate.
 The script also writes message text for our internal chat to the file `flowdock-message.txt`, which is used to ping the support agents to go check their calendars after the Google Calendar invites have been sent.

-If, for some reason, the schedule needs to be modified, it should be edited directly in `support-shift-scheduler-output.json`, after which the `beautify-schedule.js` script should be rerun as above to update the text files.
+If, for some reason, the schedule needs to be modified, it should be edited directly in `support-shift-scheduler-output.json`, after which the `beautify-schedule` script should be rerun as above to update the text files.